OpenUSD vs SDF vs URDF vs MJCF

 Three reasons: its composition system (layers, references, variants) scales to scenes the XML formats cannot handle; NVIDIA built Isaac Sim and Omniverse on it; and it is openly governed by the Alliance for OpenUSD (Pixar, NVIDIA, Apple, Adobe, Autodesk).
 For new projects involving large scenes or NVIDIA platforms, it is the path of least friction.

-Upload any 3D model and get a physics-enabled OpenUSD asset in minutes — exports to MJCF, URDF, and FBX too.
+Convert a 3D model, image, or text description into a physics-enabled OpenUSD asset in minutes, exports to MJCF, URDF, and FBX too.

 Related reading